aws-samples/searchable-encryption-dynamodb-howto/BeaconPOC/Demo.md

 ### GSI-0

 The key schema for the main table has fields that we want to encrypt, but we can’t encrypt search keys.
 Thus we create a new index GSI-0, that holds exactly what the unencrypted main table held.
-The main table will have no sort key. it’s partition key will be an HMAC of the (unencrypted) PK and SK fields.
+The main table will have no sort key. its partition key will be an HMAC of the (unencrypted) PK and SK fields.

 ### Beacon Configuration

-If beacon configuration specifies a `prefix` character, the part of the string preceeding this character is kept, unencrypted, in the beacon value. e.g. `2022-10-28~ActualData` might become `2022-10-28~423`
+If beacon configuration specifies a `prefix` character, the part of the string preceding this character is kept, unencrypted, in the beacon value. e.g. `2022-10-28~ActualData` might become `2022-10-28~423`

-If beacon configuration specifies a `split` character, the unencrypted string is split on that character, a beacon value is calculated for each piece, and the pieces are re-joind on that character, e.g. `SEA33.12.402` might become `.99.42.86.`
+If beacon configuration specifies a `split` character, the unencrypted string is split on that character, a beacon value is calculated for each piece, and the pieces are re-joined on that character, e.g. `SEA33.12.402` might become `.99.42.86.`

 These characters must be chosen with care.
 In this example `:` can't be the prefix character,